Alicia Myers: Legacy

 In 1990, the singer Harmony featured a cover of Myers' song "I Want to Thank You" on her 1990 album Let There Be Harmony.
 The following year, Mariah Carey sampled the same Myers tune on the song "Make It Happen" from her 1991 album Emotions, while Father MC sampled the song "Close to You" with background vocals by Kenny Greene of Intro on his 1992 album of the same name.
 Several years later, "I Want to Thank You" was again sampled by E-40 in his song "I Wanna Thank You" featuring Suga-T, taken from his 1996 album Tha Hall of Game.
 Also, Busta Rhymes and Q-Tip sampled the song for Busta's "Thank You" in 2013.
 It was later sampled again in 2019 by Chris Brown for his song "Temporary Lover", taken from his ninth album, Indigo, and in 2022 by the Weeknd for his song "Sacrifice", taken from his fifth album Dawn FM.

 The song "If You Play Your Cards Right" from her debut album is covered often by several artist since its release; most recently by Syleena Johnson on her second album Chapter 2: The Voice.
-Chante Moore covered Myer's song "I Want To Thank You" on her 1994 album A Love Supreme.
+Chante Moore covered Myers’ song "I Want To Thank You" on her 1994 album A Love Supreme.

-In October 2019, a mural by artist Stephen Powers was unveiled on Pier 40 in Manhattan, New York consisting of "I LOVE TO THANK YOU," inspired by Myer's song.
+In October 2019, a mural by artist Stephen Powers was unveiled on Pier 40 in Manhattan, New York, featuring the words "I WANT TO THANK YOU," inspired by Myers' song.